Thank you!

 6.5.
 The role of retailing & toy retailers

 You must analyze incentives provided to retailers for an appropriate margin and promotional shelves.
-These incentives keep the retailers motivated to display products at an optimal place based on consumer behavior.
+These incentives keep retailers motivated to display products at an optimal place based on consumer behavior.

 6.6.
 Analyze consumption after the initial sales happen